- Online Study

 -

-Managerial Ethics and Business Environment (half subject)
+Ethics for Managers (half subject)

 Organisations operate within a societal context of diverse stakeholders.
 Students examine the relationship of the organisation with these stakeholders, as well as their own responsibility to stakeholders.
 They consider strategies for achieving social responsibility goals such as environmental sustainability, employee satisfaction and societal welfare, taking into account both the ethical case and the business case for such strategies.